goldenashok/git-commands/README.md

 2. ```git restore <file name>```
    - Discard file changes
 3. ```git log```
+   Git log is a utility tool to review and read a history of everything that happens to a repository
 4. ```git log --oneline```
+   The oneline option is used to display the output as one commit per line.
+It also shows the output in brief like the first seven characters of the commit SHA and the commit message
 5. ```git reset --soft <committed version no>```
 6. ```git reset --hard <committed version no>```
 7. ```git revert <committed version no>```